russellallen/self/docs/handbook/howtoprg.rst

 slot pointing to that same method is made to feel the change—the method is changed in place (see the figure below).
 This feature lets you change a method in a clone and simultaneously affect the

+.. _figPrototype:
 ..  figure:: images/Pgm_Env_Image28.*
-    :height: 455 px
-    :width: 680 px
-    :align: left
+      :scale: 80

+      Situation after change.

-prototype, if you are putting your methods in prototypes instead of traits.
+prototype (see :numref:`figPrototype`, if you are putting your methods in prototypes instead of traits.
 Changing a method in an ordinary outliner would just affect that one object, even if other objects had been cloned from it.
 This rule avoids unintentional changes.
 The more global kind of change performed by the debugger takes a little longer.
 When it is accomplished, the red and green buttons will disappear:

 ..  figure:: images/Pgm_Env_Image29.*
-    :height: 289 px
-    :width: 536 px
-    :align: left
+    :scale: 80

+.. raw:: latex

+  \newpage

 Now os is highlighted to show that the process is about to send “os” to implicit-self.
 Try the ``Step`` button, which performs a single message send.
 After hitting the ``Step`` button twice (and a control- L to widen the debugger), the process will have entered the ``environmentVariable:IfFail:`` method:

 ..  figure:: images/Pgm_Env_Image30.*
-    :height: 380 px
-    :width: 558 px
-    :align: left
+    :scale: 80

 This method is not too interesting (especially on the Macintosh), so leave the debugger by hitting ``Continue`` and letting the process finish.